Earn your credentials in three weeks with our EMT Intensive course.

 - Scope of Practice Exam for NCOEMS and NREMT (Practical Examination for EMT) This exam is held at Landmark Learning, at the end of your course.

 - Computer-based Testing for NREMT ( 2 year certification) Test dates may be chosen 24 hours after course completion at a number of on-line sites through Pearson Vue.

-- Eligibility for Written Exam Registration for NCOEMS (NC EMT is a 4 year certification) You may sign up for your exam immediately upon successful completion of the EMT Intensive, and the first eligible test date will be 14 days after close of course.
+- Eligibility for Written Exam Registration for NCOEMS (NC EMT is a 4 year certification) You may sign up for your exam immediately upon successful completion of the EMT Intensive.
+The first eligible test date will be 14 days after close of course.
+The last eligible test date is 90 days after close of course.

 Course costs include:

 - Landmark Learning is an accredited EMS school recognized by the North Carolina Office of Emergency Medical Services (NCOEMS)